Q: What is the Texas Student Housing Authority?

 A: The Texas Student Housing Authority is a not-for-profit; state chartered corporation established by the Town of Westlake in 1995 to purchase and manage student housing facilities located near the campuses of major colleges and universities.
 The mission of TSHA is to provide scholarships for housing to graduates of Texas High Schools and Community Colleges.

 Q: What does the Texas Student Housing Authority offer?

 A: TSHA offers $2,500 per year housing scholarships at the locations listed below.
 The Texas Student Housing Authority owns student housing properties near the University of North Texas in Denton and A&M University in College Station.
-The properties owned are The Ridge at North Texas in Denton and the Cambridge at College Station.
+The properties owned are The Ridge at North Texas in Denton and the Cambridge Hall College Station.
 To view each property click on the Gallery page.
 The Texas Higher Education Authority Act specifically permits Texas Student Housing Authority to offer lodging scholarships in the student housing facilities owned by the Corporation.

 Q: How does the Texas Student Housing Authority perform its role?